digris/doc-openbroadcast-platform/source/application/library/index.rst

 The list of releases can be filtered using the tags or some fields associated to the release.

-To filter by tags, click on **TAGS** and select one or more tag/s from the list.
+To filter by tags, click on **TAGS** and select one or more tag(s) from the list.

 .. figure:: img/release-list-tags.png

-To filter by a specific field, use the apposite **Filters** located on the right side of the page,
+To filter by a specific field, use the **Filters** located on the right side of the page,

 .. figure:: img/release-list-filters.png